JessIsHere/ETL-Project/README.md

   removing or changing most of these values.
 After reading the documnentation associated with the data, we realized it was relevant to keep them in the database.

-  Mahatmi: Deleted duplicate data from the country codes csv file.
-The Alpha-2 codes contained "" around the codes in her csv.
+  Mahathi: The CSV file has country name, 2- digit , 3-digit , numeric country codes, also average Latitude and Longitude.
-  She removed the "" from the codes so that they could act as keys in the database.
+  We grabbed the columns Country, 2-digit country code in a dataframe, the 2-digit code has (""), So the string "replace" function is used to filled the quotes("") with white spaces and the datframe is exported as CSV, which can be used for importing in the database table.

-  Jeff: Looped through the API response to create a list of dictionaries that were appended to a list.
-Converted to a dataframe and removed the aggregates entry.
+  Jeff: As we wanted to be able to see if the income level of a country might impact exploitation trends, we made use of the World Bank API to obtain income level for each country in the world.
+The API also returned other data, such as latitude and longitude, that we did not deem important, so we retained only the country code and country income.
+These variables would allow us to complete future research objectives.

 Database

-  Initailly we determined that SQL would  provide a clear structure to our data.
+  Initailly, we determined that SQL would provide a clear structure to our data.
 We wanted to use the country codes as the primary key for our tables.
 Definitely would use MongoDB next time.

   Schema:https://files.slack.com/files-pri/TM10668R1-FS7B13PDZ/erd_image.png